Gary Hilton: Arrest, trials and imprisonment

 Five hours after police found the items linked to Emerson, Hilton was arrested thanks to two anonymous phone tips, which claimed that he was vacuuming his van at a local establishment.
 He was transferred to the county jail, where he was subsequently charged with kidnapping based on the material evidence connecting him to the case.
 While he was being held at a federal prison in Atlanta, the search for Emerson's body continued in a 90-square mile area of the Chattahoochee National Forest.
 Upon examining his van, the same 2001 Chevrolet Astro as reported earlier in tips by witnesses, authorities noticed that it was missing its rear car seat belt, which matched the one located among Emerson's personal items.

-In exchange for dropping the death penalty against him, Hilton agreed to reveal where he had disposed of Emerson's remains, leading the investigators to the Dawson Forest Management Area.
+In exchange for dropping the death penalty against him and assuring his dog Dandy's safe rehoming, Hilton agreed to reveal where he had disposed of Emerson's remains, leading the investigators to the Dawson Forest Management Area.
 She had been decapitated, but the coroner determined that it had been done post-mortem in an attempt to prevent identification.
 Hilton claimed that he had abducted her to steal her bank cards and PIN code and that he had repeatedly hit her with a tire iron, causing her death.
 He later pleaded guilty to her murder and was sentenced to life imprisonment with the possibility of parole after 30 years.
-In September 2009, a hiker found camping supplies believed to belong to Gary Hilton, which were then turned over to the Florida authorities for use in the upcoming Dunlap trial.
+In September 2009, a hiker found camping supplies believed to belong to Hilton, which were then turned over to the Florida authorities for use in the upcoming Dunlap trial.